MoritzR/coding-potpourri/README.md

 # Coding Potpourri

-This repository contains a bunch of coding snippeds that seem interesting to me or help in understanding programming concepts.
+This repository contains a bunch of coding snippets that seem interesting to me or help in understanding programming concepts.

 For example:
 * a quick overview of the basic [Haskell syntax](basics/0_syntax.hs)